King of the Ring (1995)

-The 1995 King of the Ring was the third annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE), which also featured the ninth King of the Ring tournament.
+The 1995 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third annual King of the Ring event and hosted the finals of the ninth King of the Ring tournament for men.
 It took place on June 25, 1995, at the CoreStates Spectrum in Philadelphia, Pennsylvania.
 This pay-per-view is somewhat notorious among WWE fans as it is considered one of the worst-ever pay-per-views produced by the company.

 The main event was a tag team match in which WWF Champion Diesel and Bam Bam Bigelow faced Tatanka and Sycho Sid.
-Diesel won the match by pinning Tatanka.
+Diesel won the match for his team by pinning Tatanka.
 The main matches on the undercard were Bret Hart versus Jerry Lawler in a "Kiss My Foot" match and the King of the Ring final, which was won by Mabel, who defeated Savio Vega.

-In a departure from regular protocol, the Savio Vega vs IRS match originally on Sunday Night Slam where the winner was added to the 8-man tournament, is included on the WWE Network feed of this show.
+In a departure from regular protocol, the Savio Vega vs IRS match originally shown on Sunday Night Slam where the winner was added to the eight-man tournament, is included on the WWE Network feed of this show.

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985, and held annually until 1991, except for 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
 Other matches took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 1995 event was the third King of the Ring PPV and ninth tournament overall.
-It was held on June 25, 1995 at the CoreStates Spectrum in Philadelphia, Pennsylvania.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The third King of the Ring PPV hosted the finals of the ninth tournament, and it was held on June 25, 1995 at the CoreStates Spectrum in Philadelphia, Pennsylvania.